 - AG57.
 An entity has not retained control of a transferred asset if the transferee has the practical ability to sell the transferred asset.
 An entity has retained control of a transferred asset if the transferee does not have the practical ability to sell the transferred asset.
 A transferee has the practical ability to sell the transferred asset if it is traded in an active market because the transferee could repurchase the transferred asset in the market if it needs to return the asset to the entity.
-For example, a transferred asset is subject to an option that allows the entity to repurchase it, but the transferee can readily obtain the transferred asset in the market if the option is exercised.
-A transferee does not have the practical ability to sell the transferred asset if the entity retains such an option and the transferee cannot readily obtain the transferred asset in the market if the entity exercises its option. - AG58.
+For example, a transferee may have the practical ability to sell a transferred asset if the transferred asset is subject to an option that allows the entity to repurchase it, but the transferee can readily obtain the transferred asset in the market if the option is exercised.
+A transferee does not have the practical ability to sell the transferred asset if the entity retains such an option and the transferee cannot readily obtain the transferred asset in the market if the entity obtain the transferred asset in the market if the option. - AG58.
 The transferee has the practical ability to sell the transferred asset only if the transferee can sell the transferred asset in its entirety to an unrelated third party and is able to exercise that ability unilaterally and without imposing additional restrictions on the transfer.
 The critical question is what the transferee is able to do in practice, not what contractual rights the transferee has concerning what it can do with the transferred asset or what contractual prohibitions exist.
 In particular: - (a) A contractual right to dispose of the transferred asset has little practical effect if there is no market for the transferred asset; and - (b) An ability to dispose of the transferred asset has little practical effect if it cannot be exercised freely.
 For that reason: - (i) The transferee's ability to dispose of the transferred asset must be independent of the actions of others (i.e., it must be a unilateral ability); and - (ii) The transferee must be able to dispose of the transferred asset without needing to attach restrictive conditions or "strings" to the transfer (e.g., conditions about how a loan asset is serviced or an option giving the transferee the right to repurchase the asset). - AG59.
-That the transferee is unlikely to sell the transferred asset does not, of itself, mean that the transferor has retained control of the transferred asset.
+That the transferee is unlikely to sell the transferred asset does not, of itself, mean that the transferror has retained control of the transferred asset.
 However, if a put option or guarantee constrains the transferee from selling the transferred asset, then the transferor has retained control of the transferred asset.
 For example, if a put option or guarantee is sufficiently valuable it constrains the transferee from selling the transferred asset because the transferee would, in practice, not sell the transferred asset to a third party without attaching a similar option or other restrictive conditions.
 Instead, the transferee would hold the transferred asset so as to obtain payments under the guarantee or put option.
-Under these circumstances the transferor has retained control of the transferred asset.
+Under these circumstances the transferrer has retained control of the transferred asset.